samarthprabhu2007-art/BILL_GUARD/README.md

 ## 🔒 Security

-> ⚠️ **Current status:** Passwords are currently stored in plain text for simplicity.
+> ✅ **Current status:** User passwords are secure.

-This project is currently intended as a learning/personal project.

-A future update will improve authentication security by:

-* Hashing passwords using a library such as `bcrypt`
-* Improving session management
-* Adding stronger authentication practices
-* Protecting API endpoints more securely

-**Do not use the current authentication implementation for sensitive or production applications.**
+This project implements industry-standard security practices for authentication:

+* **Password Hashing:** Passwords are securely hashed using `bcryptjs` before being stored in MongoDB.
+* **Salted Hashes:** Each password hash is salted to protect against rainbow table attacks.
+* **Secure Comparison:** Authentication uses `bcrypt.compare` to prevent timing attacks.

+*Note: Session management is currently handled via localStorage.
+A future update will migrate to secure HttpOnly cookies or JWTs.*

 ---